Automattic/custom-metadata/readme.txt

 == Screenshots ==

 1. Write easy, intuitive and WordPress-like code to add new fields.
-2. Custom Metadata Manager supports basic field types with an way to render your own.
+2. Custom Metadata Manager supports many field types with an easy way to render your own.
-3. An example of what's possible with only 40 lines of code.
-4. Adding custom columns is also easy.
+3. Adding custom columns is also easy.
 You can go with a default display, or specify your own output callback

 == Changelog ==

+= 0.6 =

+* note: the plugin now requires WordPress 3.3+ (chiefly for the wysiwyg + datepicker fields)
+* update/clean-up the examples file
+* properly enqueue admin css for WP 3.3+
+* added a filter for the CUSTOM_METADATA_MANAGER_URL constant
+* fix fields not appearing when editing users in WP 3.3+ (props @FolioVision)
+* now passing the $value for a display_callback (props @FolioVision)
+* use the new 'wp_editor()' function (since WP 3.3+) instead of 'the_editor()' (now deprecated)
+* wysiwyg fields are no longer cloneable (may be revisited in a future version)
+* note: metaboxes that have a wysiwyg field will break when moved, this is not a bug per-se (may be revisited in a future version)
+* password fields are now cloneable
+* added filters for most of the plugin's internal variables
+* now using WordPress' built-in jQuery UI for the datepicker field
+* updated the screenshots
+* updated the instructions in readme.txt

 = 0.5.7 =

 * pass additional params for display_callback

 = 0.5.6 =

 * fix bugs with datepicker

 = 0.5.5 =

 * remove all whitespace
 * fix some bugs with the tinymce field

 = 0.5.4 =

 * fix display_callback for fields

 = 0.5.3 =

 * removed php opening shorttags `<?` in favor of regular `<?php` tags, which caused parse errors on some servers

 = 0.5.2 =

 * better tiny mce implementation and added html/visual switch
 * small css fixes and added inline documentation
 * moved DEFINEs in to admin_init() so that they can be filtered more easily

 = 0.5.1 =

 * Bug fix with group context on add meta box
 * Remove few lines of old code left-over from 0.4

 = 0.5 =

 * Making the changes from 0.4 public
 * Removed ability to generate option pages; after further consideration this is out of scope for this project
 * Removed attachment_list field, useless